Shared responsibility Under Tension

 Everyone has a line

 Each person is holding something that matters.
 The loads aren’t equal.
 The roles aren’t identical.
 But they are connected.
-And that connection means the outcome depends on everyone doing their part.
+And that connection means the outcome belongs to everyone.

 What’s required here isn’t individual strength or heroics.
 It’s coordination.
 Timing.
 Trust.
 Knowing when to pull, when to ease, and when to hold steady.